sorooshm78/dotnet/README.md

 ```

 Therefore, these are the conventions which automatically create a one-to-many relationship in the corresponding database tables.
 If entities do not follow the above conventions, then you can use Fluent API to configure the one-to-many relationship.

+<a id="soft_delete"></a>
+## Soft Delete

+### What is a soft delete?
+A soft delete marks a record as no longer active or valid without actually deleting it from the database.
+Soft deletes can improve performance, and can allow “deleted” data to be recovered.

+Soft delete is a technique used in databases to mark records as deleted without physically removing them from the database.
+Instead of permanently deleting data, a flag or a separate column is used to indicate that a record is "deleted" or no longer active.
+This approach allows for the possibility of later recovering or restoring the deleted data if need

+### Why Soft Deletes?
+#### Pros
+The main reason to implement soft deletes is to prevent data loss.
+Your application isn't physically deleting data, just marking it deleted.
+Thus, with some work you can recover any soft delete.

+#### Cons
+The main downside of soft deletes is complexity.
+Your database is now more error prone.
+For instance, wherever you are querying the data you now must remember to filter the data by something like where is_deleted=1.
+This may be fine in the application context but it's often overlooked by data analysts working in the analytical context.

+Soft deletes also cause issues with foreign keys.
+If you rely on foreign keys to ensure referential integrity in your database, some rules are invalid with soft deletes.

+Lastly, you need more storage.
+If you don't delete any data your database will be bigger.

+### Set IsDeleted
+Instead of physically removing a record, a soft delete marks it as deleted, usually by setting a flag like IsDeleted to true.
+The record remains in the database, but it's effectively hidden from regular application queries.

+### Implement
+implement **soft delete** for a `Student` model using **Entity Framework Core (EF Core)`:

+1. **Create the `Student` Model**:
+   - Assuming you have a `Student` class with properties like `Id`, `Name`, and `IsDeleted` (a boolean flag indicating whether the student is deleted or not):
+     ```csharp
+     public class Student
+     {
+         public int Id { get; set; }
+         public string Name { get; set; }
+         public bool IsDeleted { get; set; } // Soft delete flag
+         // Other properties...
+     }
+     ```

+2. **Add the `ISoftDeletable` Interface**:
+   - Create an interface called `ISoftDeletable` with properties for soft deletion:
+     ```csharp
+     public interface ISoftDeletable
+     {
+         bool IsDeleted { get; set; }
+         DateTime?
+DeletedAt { get; set; }
+     }
+     ```

+3. **Configure the `DbContext`**:
+   - In your `DbContext`, configure the soft delete filter for the `Student` entity:
+     ```csharp
+     public class SchoolDbContext : DbContext
+     {
+         // DbSet for Student
+         public DbSet<Student> Students { get; set; }

+         protected override void OnModelCreating(ModelBuilder modelBuilder)
+         {
+             base.OnModelCreating(modelBuilder);

+             // Configure soft delete filter for Student modelBuilder.Entity<Student>().HasQueryFilter(s => !s.IsDeleted);
+         }

+         // Other configurations...
+     }
+     ```

+4. **Override `SaveChanges`**:
+   - Override the `SaveChanges` method to handle soft deletion:
+     ```csharp
+     public class SchoolDbContext : DbContext
+     {
+         // ...

+         public override int SaveChanges()
+         {
+             foreach (var entry in ChangeTracker.Entries<ISoftDeletable>())
+             {
+                 if (entry.State == EntityState.Deleted)
+                 {
+                     // Override removal to set soft delete properties entry.State = EntityState.Modified;
+                     entry.Property(nameof(ISoftDeletable.IsDeleted)).CurrentValue = true;
+                     entry.Property(nameof(ISoftDeletable.DeletedAt)).CurrentValue = DateTime.UtcNow;
+                 }
+             }
+             return base.SaveChanges();
+         }
+     }
+     ```

+5. **Usage**:
+   - When deleting a student, set the `IsDeleted` flag to true:
+     ```csharp
+     var studentToDelete = dbContext.Students.Find(studentId);
+     if (studentToDelete != null)
+     {
+         studentToDelete.IsDeleted = true;
+         dbContext.SaveChanges();
+     }
+     ```

+6. **Querying**:
+   - When querying students, the soft-deleted ones won't be included by default.
+   - To include soft-deleted students, use `.IgnoreQueryFilters()`:
+     ```csharp
+     var activeStudents = dbContext.Students.ToList(); // Excludes soft-deleted students
+     var allStudents = dbContext.Students.IgnoreQueryFilters().ToList(); // Includes soft-deleted students
+     ```

+That's it!
+You've implemented soft delete for the `Student` model.
+Adjust the code according to your actual implementation and business logic. 🌟

+For more details, you can refer to the [official documentation](https://blog.jetbrains.com/dotnet/2023/06/14/how-to-implement-a-soft-delete-strategy-with-entity-framework-core/) and explore other community resources as well .

 <a id="architecture"></a>